HenryMagram/drivechain.info/faq/index.md

 The most important response of all, is to point out how out-of-context this complaint is.
 Complaints such as these scratch the bottom of the barrel as far as relevancy.
 Meanwhile, Bitcoin has serious competition in the form of "dumb but popular" Altcoins (think Qwerty keybord vs. Esperanto the "best" language; VHS vs BetaMax etc), messy hard fork campaigns, and fundamental [not-resolvable] disagreements over how much it should cost to run a Bitcoin node.
 These are serious problems that Drivechain has a shot at solving.
 What is presented in the complaint above is as follows: that there might occasionally, with overwhelming advance warning, be a small mainchain reorg, supported by the economic majority, to prevent sidechain theft, if numerous people act against their own self interest all at once.
 Contrast that with how much "mainchain contagion" we would have if Ethereum simply displaced Bitcoin as the Internet's money.

-### Why does drivechain allow miners to deny the creation of a given sidechain?
+### Why does Drivechain allow miners to deny the creation of a given sidechain?
 Are you against permissionless innovation?
 Are you a BitMain shill?? ### {#categorical-control}

-Unlike other projects, drivechain explicitly aims to allow miners to censor certain types of smart contract.
+Unlike other projects, Drivechain explicitly aims to allow miners to censor certain types of smart contract.
 I call this feature **"categorical control"**.
 Simple-minded people misinterpret this design goal as an affront to permissionless innovation -- "After all", they think, "if miners can censor a type of smart contract, how can it be a permissionless system?".

-I have been repeating myself on this topic for years (both in person and [via YouTube lecture](https://www.youtube.com/watch?v=xGu0o8HH10U&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4&index=1)), and [replied on bitcoin-dev about it](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-May/014453.html), and [written about it](http://www.drivechain.info/literature/index.html#theory) on my blog (and in the BIP documentation) on several occasions.
+I have been repeating myself on this topic for years (both in person and [via YouTube lecture](https://www.youtube.com/watch?v=xGu0o8HH10U&list=PLw8-6ARlyVciMH79ZyLOpImsMug3LgNc4&index=1)), and [replied on bitcoin-dev about it](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2017-May/014453.html), and [written about it](http://www.

+.info/literature/index.html#theory) on my blog (and in the BIP documentation) on several occasions.
 It is certainly one of the most frequently-asked-questions, especially among Bitcoin-experts who should know better.

 The short answer is that **Bitcoin users might disagree with the <i>intended behavior</i> of the sidechain**.
 It is assumed that miners must meet the needs of users as best they can (and that, at worst, there can be confusion among miners over what it is that user want).
 The group "Bitcoin users" can be defined either as [1] the subset of users known as "the economic majority", or as [2] "the entire population of sincere users"; it doesn't matter.